Medical and Dental Programs

 Courses taken by our Registered Nursing Associate of Science degree students include:

 Fundamentals of Nursing Theory

-This course provides an introduction to nursing and roles of the nurse as well as profession related and patient care concepts.
+This course provides an introduction to nursing and the roles of the nurse as well as profession-related and patient care concepts.
 Emphasis is placed on the knowledge and skills needed to provide safe, quality care.
 An introduction to the nursing process provides a decision-making framework to assist students in developing effective clinical judgment skills.

 This course provides the framework for preparing students to perform comprehensive health assessments on patients across the lifespan.
 Emphasis is placed on taking a thorough nursing history, performing physiological, psychological, sociological, cultural, and spiritual assessments, as well as identification of stressors and health risks.
 Concurrent clinical experiences provide an opportunity to practice assessment skills on patients across the lifespan in a variety of settings.

 This course provides an integrative, family-centered approach to the care of children and adolescents.
 Emphasis is placed on normal growth and development, family dynamics, pediatric disorders, and the promotion of healthy behaviors in patients.